Icinga/icinga2/doc/11-icinga2-client.md

 ### <a id="icinga2-client-configuration-master-config-sync"></a> Clients with Master Config Sync

-This is an advanced configuration mode which requires knowledge about the Icinga 2 cluster configuration and its object relation (Zones, Endpoints, etc) and the way you will be able to sync the configuration from the master to the remote satellite or client.
+This is an advanced configuration mode which requires knowledge about the Icinga 2 cluster configuration and its object relation (Zones, Endpoints, etc.) and the way you will be able to sync the configuration from the master to the remote satellite or client.

 Please continue reading in the [distributed monitoring chapter](13-distributed-monitoring-ha.md#distributed-monitoring-high-availability),